-In the past years, we at Korpi lab have focused on the long-term effects of the GABAA receptor modulating drugs on the dopamine neurons of the ventral tegmental area, or VTA, and on other drugs that might counteract the effects of the drugs of abuse.
+In the past years, we at the Korpi lab have focused on the long-term effects of the GABAA receptor modulating drugs, and on their effects on the dopamine neurons of the ventral tegmental area (VTA), and on other drugs that might counteract the effects of the drugs of abuse.

 We have found that single ex vivo exposures to addictive, dependence-causing, synaptically active benzodiazepines, diazepam and zolpidem, and to two non-benzodiazepines, extrasynaptically active gaboxadol and ganaxolone, induce glutamate receptor neuroadaptation in mouse VTA dopamine neurons.
-This process involves cellular plasticity and represents long-lasting neuroadaptation of the glutamatergic system in the VTA through, at the systems level, disinhibition of DA neurons.
+This process involves cellular plasticity and represents long-lasting neuroadaptation of the glutamatergic system in the VTA through, at the systems level, the disinhibition of the DA neurons.

 Interestingly, these latter drugs do not show rewarding properties in mice or baboons, but induce conditioned place aversion in mice.
-This result fits with a dichotomous functional/structural organization of VTA dopamine neuron populations in monkeys and mice.
+This result fits with a dichotomous functional/structural organization of VTA dopamine neuron populations both in monkeys and mice.

 We have recently reviewed the regulation and neuroplasticity of midbrain neurons as the critical part of reward/aversion circuitry for a number of drugs of abuse, and found that the idea of diverse populations of VTA dopamine and GABA neurons is still waiting for more detailed neurobiological and behavioural assessment and verification.